OULibraries/msys2-setup/README.md

 This guide covers the installation of a basic CLI toolset for Windows devs.

 ###[Basic MSYS Setup](./01-msys2.md)
-Bash setup, and core app configuration.
+Basic setup and configuration required for a reasonably worky shell environment.

 ###[SSH Configuration](02-ssh.md)
-SSH Configuration.
+SSH Configuration

 ###[Virtualbox and Vagrant](03-vms.md)
-Tools for managing VMs.
+Our tools for managing VMs.

 ###[Extras](04-extras.md)
 Other stuff.